 /*FORCE_SLAVE*/: specifies that a SQL statement is executed on a read-only instance.Note When you use the

-/*FORCE_SLAVE*/hint in a SQL statement, the SQL statement is routed to the master instance if the read weight of the master instance is not 0.
+/*FORCE_MASTER*/hint in an SQL statement, the SQL statement is routed to the Primary RDS instance even if the read weight of the master instance is 0.

 For example, after a hint is prefixed to the following statement, the statement is always routed to and executed on the master instance regardless of the preset weight: